Darla Davies: Who Said I’d Never Dance Again?

 After I wasted time with the chiropractor doctor and the orthopedic doctor, a friend of mine got me a special referral to see this retired surgeon.
 He was a former chairman of the Orthopedic Section at a large hospital and a world-traveled researcher.
 He pretty much told me the same things as the other doctors: I should put off hip replacement surgery because at 50 years old I was considered too young (hip implants are supposed to last only 15 years).

 So this wise expert offered me no sympathy nor solutions.
-I told him I was anxious to get back to ballroom dancing competitions and he told me that I would not be able to dance again after the hip replacement surgery.
+Moreover, I told him I was anxious to get back to ballroom dancing competitions and he told me that I would not be able to dance again after the hip replacement surgery.

 Bianca: We can come back to “doctor Wise” a bit later on.
 What I would like to know about a bit more is how you started dancing and how did you fall in love with it?

 Darla: For many years I have been a competitive equestrian and I was jumping horses.
 I had no interest in anything else.
-I did play a bit of tennis and golf.
+Although, I did play a bit of tennis and golf.
 There were some events with ballroom dancing on TV but I just wasn’t interested.

 When I was around 40 years old I was sort of getting burnt on the whole equestrian scene.
 One day I turned on the TV and I think it was the World Latin Championship.
 I was completely mesmerized.

 I was really attracted to the body movement to the music and how the body interprets the music.
 Of course, when you’re a beginner you just learn the steps and the timing.
 Hence, it was a long evolution from a beginner to an advanced dancer.

 Bianca: And how did the partnership with your now-husband Jim Maranto start?